 Some people may experience an allergic reaction when exposed to fumes from CA glue or epoxy.
 As with paints, thinners, and solvents, it is always important to use glues only where there is adequate ventilation to carry fumes away.
 A fan is recommended.
 Also, special care must be taken when using CA, as it will bond skin as well as other surfaces.
+ZAP CA remover is a CA solvent which removes hardened glue from fingers and softens glued joints for repositioning.
 Before using any CA, carefully read all label precautions.
 When using CA, protective eye-wear and care in keeping the glue away from the face is highly recommended.
 If CA does happen to get into the eye, hold lid open and flush with water only.
 Seek immediate medical attention.